Solvents and TCE

 Over 20 years ago, TCE was found to induce autoimmunity in animals (Khan et al. 1995).
 Subsequent studies have confirmed that TCE can promote autoimmunity in genetically susceptible mice, using different doses and routes of exposure (e.g., Gilbert et al. 2006; Wang et al. 2007, Blossom et al. 2004).
 The effects of TCE exposure can also depend on the strain of mouse.
 Interestingly, Keil et al. (2009) found that at low doses, TCE did not contribute to the progression of autoimmune disease in genetically susceptible mice, but did lead to increased markers of autoimmunity in mice that were not genetically prone to autoimmune disease.
 In addition, mice exposed to both TCE and mercury developed signs of autoimmune disease before mice exposed to either chemical alone (Gilbert et al. 2011).

 Researchers are working to identify the mechanisms by which TCE may contribute to autoimmunity.
 TCE can induce oxidative stress in conjunction with the induction and exacerbation of autoimmunity in animals (Wang et al. 2020; Wang et al. 2018; Wang et al. 2007).
 TCE's autoimmunity-promoting effects can be reduced by antioxidants (Banergee et al. 2020).
 TCE exposure may also involve inflammation (Gilbert et al. 2006; Blossom et al. 2007).
 Cooper et al. (2009) summarizes some possible mechanisms through which TCE could affect autoimmunity, including via inflammation and oxidative stress.
-Also, animals exposed to TCE have been found to have changes in gene expression (Baccarelli and Bollati 2009).
+Also, animals exposed to TCE have been found to have changes in gene expression (Baccarelli and Bollati 2009) that are linked to an increased risk of autoimmunity (Choudhury et al. 2024).
 TCE affects immune cells in ways that promote autoimmunity (Li et al. 2018; Wang et al. 2019).

 TCE as well as its metabolites (TCA and DCA) have been found to enhance the activation of immune system T cells, which may affect the development of autoimmunity (Pan et al. 2015).